NRI Income Tax & Compliance

 • Collection at Source: It is deducted at the very first movement when you purchase or sell any securities and transferred directly to the government.

-• Long-Term Holding Exemption: Both long and short-term gains include STT.
+• Long-Term Holding Exemption: Both long- and short-term gains are subject to STT.
 However, long-term gains less than the stated threshold may be exempt under this.

-• Excludes Off-Market Trades: Under STT, off-market or private market deals are not included.
-Only trades done on a recognised stock exchange market in India are included in STT.
+• Excludes Off-Market Trades: Under STT, off-market or private-market deals are excluded.
+Only trades executed on a recognized stock exchange in India are subject to STT.

 • Variable Rates: According to the traded instrument, periodically, the government revised the tax rates.